GabeScott/standard-works-vault/General Conference/1993 April - The Temple, the Priesthood.md

 “Holiness to the Lord!

-“...
-It was this day,” he wrote, that “saw the departure of the last elders, and the largest band that moved in one company together.
+“… It was this day,” he wrote, that “saw the departure of the last elders, and the largest band that moved in one company together.
 The people of Iowa have told me, that from morning to night they passed westward like an endless procession.
-They did not seem greatly out of heart, they said; but, at the top of every hill before they disappeared, were to be seen looking back ... on their abandoned homes, and the far-seen Temple and its glittering spire.”4
+They did not seem greatly out of heart, they said; but, at the top of every hill before they disappeared, were to be seen looking back … on their abandoned homes, and the far-seen Temple and its glittering spire.”[^4]

-The Saints disappeared beyond the western horizon, beyond Far West, where the cornerstones set seven years earlier were still in place—led by prophets and Apostles who held the keys of the priesthood, and who carried in their minds the ordinances of the temple and the authority to administer the new and everlasting covenant.
+The Saints disappeared beyond the western horizon, beyond Far West, where the cornerstones set seven years earlier were still in place—led by prophets and Apostles who held the keys of the priesthood and who carried in their minds the ordinances of the temple and the authority to administer the new and everlasting covenant.

 When the Saints trickled into the Salt Lake Valley, all they owned, or could hope to get, was carried in a wagon, or they must make it themselves.

 They marked off the temple site before even the rudest log home was built.

-There was an architect in that first company, William Weeks, who had designed the Nauvoo temple.
+There was an architect in that first company, William Weeks, who had designed the Nauvoo Temple.
 But the hopeless desolation was too much for him.
-When President Young went east in 1848, Brother Weeks left, saying, “They will never build the temple without me.”5
+When President Young went east in 1848, Brother Weeks left, saying, “They will never build the temple without me.”[^5]

 Truman O. Angell, a carpenter, was appointed to replace him.
-He said: “If the President and my brethren feel to sustain a poor worm of the dust like me to be Architect of the Church, let me ... serve them and not disgrace myself. ...
-May the Lord help me so to do.”6
+He said: “If the President and my brethren feel to sustain a poor worm of the dust like me to be Architect of the Church, let me … serve them and not disgrace myself. … May the Lord help me so to do.”[^6]

 The isolation, which gave some relief from the mobs, was itself an obstacle.
 Where would they get sledgehammers and wedges with which to split out building blocks of granite?
 They didn’t carry many of those in handcarts, or in wagon boxes either.